Cypherock/emfi-board/README.md

 ## Device Under Test (DUTs)

-We have designed the daughter boards for the following DUTs (microcontrollers).
+The below list shows the microcontrollers that are commonly used in hardware crypto wallets.
+These microcontrollers are susceptible to EMFI based attacks.
+We have designed the DUT boards for EMFI analysis on these microcontrollers.
+The DUT boards are included inside the hardware folder.

 * STM32F205RET6
 * STM32F427VIT6TR